 These figures are provided as a guideline and show how much could be awarded under different circumstances.

 Car accident caused by a family member claims can be very complex, involving some of the most complicated areas of personal injury law.
 As such it is important to ensure that your claim is conducted by the most qualified solicitors you can find.
 Accident Claims UK is a specialist legal firm.
 We are dedicated to helping people successfully pursue a compensation claim in cases such as these.
 We do so by providing you with the best legal advice available as well as highly qualified solicitors and lawyers who can pursue your claim.

 We know the decision to undertake any type of legal action is never undertaken lightly.
-As such, we always endeavour to make the process of claiming compensation quick and smooth, especially in cases involving fatal accidents and wrongful deaths.
+As such, we always endeavour to make the process of claiming compensation for death of a family member quick and smooth, especially in cases involving fatal accidents and wrongful deaths.

 Pursuing any form of legal action in the UK, whether it is compensation for a fatal accident or the death of a loved one, can take both time and money.
 Claims for a car accident caused by a family member can be more complicated than other types of claim and as such, they could leave claimants having to pay large legal bills.
 For many people, the added expense of legal fees after already losing a loved one can make taking action to get the compensation they could be entitled to an impassable obstacle.

 At Accident Claims UK our friendly advisers are on hand to take your call 24 hours a day, 7 days a week.
 We will listen to your individual circumstances, claim or injuries before helping you through the next steps.
-You can contact our team directly by calling 0800 073 8801.
+You can contact our team directly about claiming compensation for death by calling 0800 073 8801.
 You can also use our online contact form to request a call back from one of our advisors.
-You can also send the details of your case and claim to firstname.lastname@example.org.
+You can also send the details of your case and death compensation claim to firstname.lastname@example.org.